Near-Optimal Privacy-Preserving Learning for Max-Min Fair Multi-Agent Bandits: Introduction

-Despite being a widely applied objective in the broader resource allocation literature \cite{radunovic2007unified,zehavi2013weighted,asadpour2010approximation}, fairness in multi-player bandits has only recently been studied \cite{bistritz2020my}, \cite{bistritz2021one}.
+Initial works on the problem focused on maximizing the total sum of agent rewards, e.g., \cite{hanawal2018multi}, \cite{Besson2018}, \cite{tibrewal2019distributed}, \cite{bistritz2018distributed}, \cite{bistritz2021game}, \cite{Kalathil2014}, \cite{nayyar2016regret}, \cite{boursier2019sic}, \cite{boursier2019practical}.
+The total sum utility metric is relevant in some applications when only the overall system utility is considered.
+However, in distributed environments where agents have conflicting interests while they still benefit from cooperation, there is a need to motivate all agents to collaborate and achieve an egalitarian allocation.
+For example, any division should be individually reasonable, so that each agent receives more than what it can gain by competing.
+In the general cooperative game-theoretical literature, fair solutions are important means to facilitate cooperation.
+Examples are the seminal Nash Bargaining Solution \cite{nash1950bargaining}, proportional fair division \cite{kubiak2008proportional}, Kalai-Smorodinski solution \cite{kalai1975other} and weighted max-min fair allocations \cite{mjelde1983properties}, \cite{zehavi2013weighted}.
+These objectives have been used extensively in the broader resource allocation literature \cite{radunovic2007unified,zehavi2013weighted,asadpour2010approximation}.
+In contrast, fairness in multi-player bandits has only recently been studied \cite{bistritz2020my}, \cite{bistritz2021one}.
 Some multi-player bandit works have studied alternative objectives that can potentially exhibit some level of fairness, e.g., \cite{darak2019multi,bar2019individual}.
 Several recent works have studied fairness-constrained sequential learning for a single player \cite{jabbari2017fairness,joseph2016fairness,zhang2019group}.
-The work by Bistritiz et al. \cite{bistritz2021one} also considered a quality of service guarantee, when it is known that the expected level of service is achievable.
+The work by Bistritz et al. \cite{bistritz2021one} also considered a quality of service guarantee, when it is known that the expected level of service is achievable.
 Surprisingly, in this setting, regret is bounded.
-However, the assumption of knowing the QoS level is feasible is strong, and not always practical.
+However, assuming knowledge of the feasibility of a given QoS level is strong, and not always practical.
+These works provide regret bounds and achievable regret for the fair multi-armed bandit problem.
+Unfortunately, from the computational point of view, they involve a very large state space Markov chain of size $(2K)^N$, where $N$ is the number of players, and $K$ is the number of arms.
+Even for $2$ arms, the state space is of size $4^N$.

+In this paper, we consider max-min fair solutions to the multiplayer multi-armed bandit problem.
+The goal is to learn an assignment that maximizes the expected reward of the worst-off agent.
+We propose a fully distributed algorithm that uses only collision-based coordination and does not require any agent to share reward samples, empirical reward estimates, or preferences.
+For bounded rewards with unknown support, the algorithm achieves regret